dorman/threat_legion/README.md

-# Threat Legion
+![Threat Legion logo](TLLogo.png)
 **Security for apps built with Cursor, agents, and RAG — powered by your own AI API key.**

-![Threat Legion logo](TLLogo.png)

 Threat Legion scans AI-assisted codebases for the risks that generic scanners miss: prompt injection, RAG tenant leaks, over-powered agent tools, and secrets in Cursor rules.
 Upload a project folder or ZIP, or run **`threat-legion scan --ci`** in your pipeline to scan only changed files.